KirollosTadros/SLAM-Graduation-Project/README.md

-## How to enabel swap in ubuntu 16.04:
+## How to enable swap in ubuntu 16.04:
 https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-16-04